LFS24711/LFS24711/README.md

 - 👋 Hi, I’m Logan.
-- 🌱 I’m currently learning software development.
+- 🌱 I’m currently attempting to start a career in software engineering.

 <!---
 LFS24711/LFS24711 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.